appsinacup/godot-rapier-physics/README.md

 <img src="docs/rapier-vid.gif"/>
 </p>

+# Note

+This plugin was recently rewritten from c++ to rust.
+There are still some things missing from what it had originally and may have some new bugs that it didn't have before.

+The reason it was rewritten is to do easier cross platform determinism part and exports to web.

 # Features

 - Better performance (parallel simulation and SIMD).
 - Better stability.
 - 2D and 3D.
 - Fluids with surface tension, viscosity and elasticity.
+- Liquids Missing

 # Limitations